St Dominic’s College Diverse Learning

 Aboriginal and Torres Straight Islander Education

-St Dominic’s College also recognises Reconciliation week and NAIDOC week with a formal assembly and various homeroom activities to help educate our young men about Aboriginal culture, history and the process of Reconciliation.
+St Dominic’s College also recognises Reconciliation week and NAIDOC week with a formal assembly following smoking ceremonies and various homeroom activities to help educate our young men about Aboriginal culture, history and the process of Reconciliation.

 Student Assessment Support